 What is the ideal bedroom humidity for optimal sleep?
-Experts say humidity in your bedroom while you’re sleeping should be 30 – 50 percent, with the ideal being 45 percent.
-This means being in an environment that is too dry, or that has too much moisture can impact the quality of our sleep.
+Experts say that humidity in your bedroom should be between 30-50 percent, with the ideal being 45 percent while you’re sleeping.
+This means being in an environment that is too dry, or that has too much moisture can impact the quality of your sleep.

 Our bodies have to work very hard at getting rest, and there are so many factors that can help or prevent you from getting good sleep.
 With so many things to think about and to try to get right, there are some things we just can’t control.

 You can’t control the weather, but there are some ways you can control the humidity levels in your bedroom.
 We’ll look at how humidity affects our sleep and share some ways that you can take control of the situation to positively affect your sleep.

 With all the thought that we put into our home and the rooms in our home – the decor and design, the furniture – we put little thought into the air in our home.
 The bedroom is one of the primary rooms that the level humidity should be considered.

 Humidity is the concentration of water vapor or moisture in the air.
 Humidity levels should range between 30 and 50 percent.
 Anything lower can irritate your eyes, nose and throat.
 Levels above that can potentially fuel the growth of harmful bacteria, dust mites and molds.

 Either of these affects you in a way that’s not conducive to good, sound sleep.
 When your humidity is just right, it automatically makes for a much more restful sleep.
 You also wake up feeling more refreshed.